Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Create SharePoint Subsite from Template
 ---------------------------------------

-Create a new SharePoint subsite based on specific template with the help of Microsoft Flow.
+Create a new SharePoint subsite based on specific template with the help of Power Automate (Microsoft Flow).
 The article `Create SharePoint subsite by custom template <../how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.html>`_ provides an expample of configuration for this action.

 .. rubric:: Output Parameters